Victoria’s Secret Angel Elsa Hosk Flaunts Figure While Tugging & Adjusting Bikini In Flirty Video

 “Elsa your body is insane,” wrote a fourth follower.

 There can be no denying that Elsa has an incredible body — and she definitely knows how to work the camera.
 Her Instagram page is filled with photos of her modeling dozens of chic outfits.
-She recently showed off her fabulous figure and her sense of style when she donned a denim jacket, blue jeans and a pair of silver boots.
+She recently showed off her fabulous figure and her sense of style when she posed in a denim jacket, blue jeans, and a pair of silver boots.